Mike Tyson: Tyson vs. Spinks

+Tyson vs. Douglas

 By 1990, Tyson seemed to have lost direction, and his personal life was in disarray amidst reports of less vigorous training prior to the Buster Douglas match.
 In a fight on February 11, 1990, he lost the undisputed championship to Douglas in Tokyo.
 Tyson was a huge betting favorite; indeed, the Mirage, the only casino to put out odds for the fight, made Tyson a 42/1 favorite.
 Tyson failed to find a way past Douglas's quick jab that had a 12 in reach advantage over his own.
 Tyson did catch Douglas with an uppercut in the eighth round and knocked him to the floor, but Douglas recovered sufficiently to hand Tyson a heavy beating in the subsequent two rounds.
 After the fight, the Tyson camp would complain that the count was slow and that Douglas had taken longer than ten seconds to get back on his feet.
 Just 35 seconds into the tenth round, Douglas unleashed a brutal uppercut, followed by a four-punch combination of hooks that knocked Tyson down for the first time in his career.
 He was counted out by referee Octavio Meyran.

 The knockout victory by Douglas over Tyson, the previously undefeated "baddest man on the planet" and arguably the most feared boxer in professional boxing at that time, has been described as one of the most shocking upsets in modern sports history.

-After Douglas
+Return to the ring

 Despite the shocking loss, Tyson has said that losing to Douglas was the greatest moment of his career: "I needed that fight to make me a better person and fighter.
 I have a broader perspective of myself and boxing."

 After the loss, Tyson recovered with first-round knockouts of Henry Tillman and Alex Stewart in his next two fights.
 Tyson's victory over Tillman, the 1984 Olympic heavyweight gold medalist, enabled Tyson to avenge his amateur losses at Tillman's hands.
 These bouts set up an elimination match for another shot at the undisputed world heavyweight championship, which Evander Holyfield had taken from Douglas in his first defense of the title.

+Tyson vs. Ruddock

 Tyson, who was the number one contender, faced number two contender Donovan "Razor" Ruddock on March 18, 1991, in Las Vegas.
 Ruddock was seen as the most dangerous heavyweight around and was thought of as one of the hardest punching heavyweights.
 Tyson and Ruddock went back and forth for most of the fight, until referee Richard Steele controversially stopped the fight during the seventh round in favor of Tyson.
 This decision infuriated the fans in attendance, sparking a post-fight melee in the audience.
 The referee had to be escorted from the ring.